I want to talk a bit today about labor and work.

 (Laughter)

-What happened in three conditions?
+What in those three conditions?

 (Laughter)